 |---|---|

-| PII in customer query AI | Implement PII scrubbing before input; human review of flagged outputs |
+| PII in customer query AI | PII scrubbing before input; human review of flagged outputs; named DPA with vendor |

-| Credentials in Copilot context | Add .env and secrets files to .gitignore; add pre-commit hook |
+| Credentials in Copilot context | Add .env and secrets files to .gitignore; pre-commit hook blocks credential patterns |

-| Shadow AI with customer data | Policy + quarterly shadow AI scan; fast approval channel for new tools |
+| Shadow AI with customer data | Quarterly shadow AI scan; fast approval channel for new tools; policy acknowledgment |

-| Over-reliance on legal output | Policy: all AI-drafted legal content requires lawyer sign-off |
+| Over-reliance on legal output | Policy: all AI-drafted legal content requires lawyer sign-off before use |

 One control per risk is enough to start.
 Perfect coverage later beats no coverage now.

-Step 4 — Document and assign owners
+Step 6 of 7 — Document and assign owners

 For each control: